 If Edgewater Park has not passed a law or otherwise allowed Curaleaf to open for adult-use sales, this process could be ongoing to the point of being indefinite.
 Towns in New Jersey have a lot of power over the land within their boundaries.

-After Curaleaf insisted for months upon months that it was ready for adult-use cannabis sales and crafted into a libertarian argument in the mainstream corporate press.
+Curaleaf insisted for months upon months that it was ready for adult-use cannabis sales.
+They crafted a libertarian argument in the mainstream corporate press.

-To open a dispensary in New Jersey involves the adept maneuvering paid lobbyists, and few others do on a daily basis to make a good living.
+To open a dispensary in New Jersey involves the adept maneuvering of paid lobbyists.
+Few others do it on a daily basis to make a good living.

-While lines have remained long since Thursday, there have been no further issues with New Jersey’s adult-use cannabis sales, either in supply or fights.
+Lines have remained long since Thursday.
+However, there have been no further issues with New Jersey’s adult-use cannabis sales, either in supply or fights.

 Many people uninformed about cannabis think it can cause the equivalent of drunken violence, which is not true.

 With Curaleaf’s Edgewater Park location not operational, there are only 12 dispensaries where New Jersey adult-use cannabis can be purchased: